How FICO Credit Scores Are Calculated

 The three reporting agencies use slightly different formulas to build a credit score.
 The original FICO was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While these methods vary, each agency uses the following to calculate a score:

-- Your Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

-- Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Know your FICO

-In order to raise your FICO score, you've got to obtain the reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that offered the original FICO credit score, offers FICO scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
-They also provide information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your score, you've got to get the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the first FICO credit score, sells credit scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.